Baron Corbin: King Corbin (2019–2021)

-In August, Corbin was announced as one of sixteen competitors in the 2019 King of the Ring tournament.
-After over a month away from Raw, Corbin returned on the August 19 episode, where he and McIntyre lost to Ricochet and The Miz.
-In the following weeks, Corbin defeated The Miz in the first round, Cedric Alexander in the quarterfinals, Ricochet and Samoa Joe in the semifinals, and Chad Gable in the finals to win the tournament, subsequently changing his ring name to King Corbin.
+In September 2019, Corbin won the 2019 King of the Ring tournament when he defeated Chad Gable in the finals, subsequently changing his ring name to King Corbin.
 At Hell in a Cell on October 6, Corbin lost to Gable.

 As part of the 2019 draft, Corbin was drafted to the SmackDown brand.
-At Crown Jewel on October 31, Corbin was a member of Team Flair, where they lost to Team Hogan.
-In November, Corbin began a feud with Roman Reigns defeating him on the November 8 episode of SmackDown following interference from Dolph Ziggler and Robert Roode.
-At Survivor Series on November 24, Corbin was a member of Team SmackDown and caused his Team SmackDown partner Mustafa Ali to be eliminated, which then led to team captain Roman Reigns performing a spear on Corbin that caused him to be eliminated, while Reigns went on to win the match for his team.
-Corbin defeated Reigns in a TLC match at TLC: Tables, Ladders & Chairs on December 15 following interference from Dolph Ziggler and The Revival (Dash Wilder and Scott Dawson).
-At Royal Rumble on January 26, 2020, Corbin lost to Reigns in a falls count anywhere match after interference from The Usos also involving Dolph Ziggler and Robert Roode also later that same night he entered the Royal Rumble match at number 22 eliminating Matt Riddle before being eliminated by the eventual winner Drew McIntyre, and a steel cage match at Super ShowDown on February 27, ending their feud.
+In November, Corbin began a feud with Roman Reigns.
+At Survivor Series on November 24, Reigns caused Corbin's elimination when Reigns performed the Spear on Corbin.
+Corbin defeated Reigns in a TLC match at TLC: Tables, Ladders & Chairs on December 15, but was defeated at Royal Rumble on January 26, 2020 in a falls count anywhere match.
+They ended their feud in a steel cage match at Super ShowDown on February 27, where Corbin was defeated.

 On the first night of WrestleMania 36 on April 4, Corbin lost to Elias.
 On the April 24 episode of SmackDown, Corbin defeated Drew Gulak with the help of Cesaro and Shinsuke Nakamura to qualify for the Money in the Bank ladder match.
 At Money in the Bank on May 10, Corbin failed to win the contract after he and AJ Styles tussled over the briefcase and dropped it to Otis unintentionally.
 On the July 17 episode of SmackDown, he attacked Matt Riddle, leading to a match at Payback on August 30, where Corbin lost to Riddle.
 He defeated Riddle on the September 25 episode of SmackDown, ending their feud.
 From December 2020 to February 2021, Corbin began a feud with Rey Mysterio, Dominik Mysterio, and Murphy, which saw him form a short-lived partnership with Wesley Blake and Steve Cutler, but disbanded following Cutler and Blake's WWE release.